 Changes at work.
-As a start-up company, that's something we at New Heros can't avoid.
+Something you cannot avoid.
 We go down unknown paths, jump over hurdles, decide to go left and then have to switch gears and go right, we turn around, and we start again.
 Still, changes aren't so matter-of-fact for every company, and change is often associated with tension.

 The tips below will help you handle change and get the best out of the situation for yourself.

 Changes at work can be minor, but they can also turn your life upside down.
 For example, a new position or role, a cherished colleague leaves, a new boss, or a major reorganization.
 Whether the change is big or small, accept it and don't bury your head in the sand.
 Ask questions, certainly if the changes are major to make sure you get the whole picture.
 And don't forget to ask those questions that you fear might have painful answers.

 People are creatures of habit.
 There will always be a little part of you that wants to maintain the status quo, the old situation.
 Take a good look at yourself.
 As soon as you know the underlying reason for your resistance, you can translate this into what you need in the new situation.
 Are you going to miss your old boss's approach and leadership style?
 Then tell your new boss this.
 After all, there's nothing wrong with bottom-up management, is there?

 Really think about the issues that are most important to you at your job.
 Your great coworkers, the scope of your work, your salary, or the fact that you can commute to work on your bike?
 Your values, so what you truly find important, will change over time.
 Make a list for yourself as the situation stands now.
 Do you have a realistic idea of the upcoming change?
 Then you can explore if there are opportunities and alternatives that will allow you to seamlessly turn the change to your advantage.